 South Galleries, Ground Floor Get Directions

-Music always figures centrally in Joseph’s works, in which sounds reverberate as vital and powerful analogues for the play of images through which he chronicles the stories and rhythms of his subjects.
+In his absorbing short films, Los Angeles–based artist and filmmaker Kahlil Joseph (b.
+1981, Seattle, WA) conjures the lush and impressionistic quality of dreams with particular reverence for quotidian moments and intimate scenes.
+Music always figures centrally in Joseph’s works, and sounds reverberate as vital and powerful analogues for the play of images through which he chronicles the stories and rhythms of his subjects.
 As much as they plumb the history of cinema and moving images, Joseph’s films also find a parallel in the lyricism, complexity, and affective power of black musical traditions.

-Harlem’s renown as the epicenter of black culture in the US is at the heart of Fly Paper, and Joseph’s film draws on an interplay of artistic forms as much as it engages his current relationship to an accomplished community of black artists, writers, actors, and musicians who call New York home.
-With its references to literature and narration, Fly Paper probes the ways in which the literary imagination parallels that of film and how the ordinary act of storytelling gives shape to larger histories or enduring myths.
-Installed as a large-scale projection with enveloping soundscapes, Fly Paper will compose a polyphonic portrait of black art and culture in New York City that invites a meditation on the slippery nature of memory, reverie, and the photographic image.
+Harlem’s renown as the epicenter of black culture in the US is at the heart of Fly Paper, which builds on an interplay of artistic forms as much as it engages Joseph’s relationship to an accomplished community of black artists, writers, actors, and musicians who call New York home.
+Through various references to literature and narration, Fly Paper also probes the ways in which the literary imagination parallels that of film and how the ordinary act of storytelling shapes larger histories and enduring myths.
+With its dexterous ambiguities in narrative and its heterogeneous depictions of Harlem, Joseph’s film takes measure of depths and nuances that are often invisible or oversimplified.
+Fly Paper also moves beyond the visible by expanding Joseph’s practice into sound, unfolding a complex acoustic environment in which sonic textures and original compositions resonate throughout the exhibition space.
+As a rich and polyphonic portrait of black art and culture in New York City, Fly Paper invites a meditation on the slippery nature of memory, reverie, and the photographic image.

 “Kahlil Joseph: Shadow Play” is curated by Natalie Bell, Assistant Curator, and Massimiliano Gioni, Edlis Neeson Artistic Director.